neo4j-contrib/neo4j-sproc-compiler/README.md

 is not met:

  - `@Context` fields must be `public` and non-`final`
+ - all other fields must be `static`
+ - `Map` record fields/procedure parameters must define their key type as `String`
+ - `@Procedure` class must define a public constructor with no arguments
  - `@Procedure` method must return a Stream
  - `@Procedure` parameter and record types must be supported
  - `@Procedure` parameters must be annotated with `@Name`